microsoft/onnxruntime/csharp/sample/Microsoft.ML.OnnxRuntime.ResNet50v2Sample/README.md

 To run this sample, you'll need the following things:

 1. Install [.NET Core 3.1](https://dotnet.microsoft.com/download/dotnet-core/3.1) or higher for you OS (Mac, Windows or Linux).
-2. Download the [ResNet50 v2](https://github.com/onnx/models/blob/master/vision/classification/resnet/model/resnet50-v2-7.onnx) to your local system.
+2. Download the [ResNet50 v2](https://github.com/onnx/models/blob/master/vision/classification/resnet/model/resnet50-v2-7.onnx) ONNX model to your local system.
 3. Download [this picture of a dog](dog.jpeg) to test the model.
 You can also use any image you like.

 ## Getting Started